 Wellness Dog Food

-Wellness is owned by Wellpet LLC (owned by the Berwind Corporation), a company that combined Eagle Pack, the former Wellness and Old Mother Hubbard.
-As of May 2012, at least some of Wellness’s foods were being manufactured by Diamond since they were included in the Diamond recall that month that featured a number of well-known brands.
-We have heard from one source that some of the canned food for Wellness is co-packed by American Nutrition.
-You won’t see most of these companies listed on the web site.
-Companies don’t usually like to advertise the fact that they have a third party doing work for them but many dog food companies don’t own their own pet food plants.
+Wellness is owned by Wellpet LLC, which also owns the companies Holistic Select Natural Pet Food, Eagle Pack Natural Pet Food, and Old Mother Hubbard Natural Dog Snacks.
+Some sources say that some of the canned food for Wellness is co-packed by American Nutrition.
+You won’t see most of these listed on the website because companies don’t usually like to advertise the fact that they have a third party doing work for them (however, many dog food companies don’t own their own pet food plants).